DuckySoLucky/hypixel-discord-chat-bridge/README.md

 > Possible options for this are `{username}` and `{message}`.

-The messageRepeatBypassLength option is an integer value that determines the length of a string that will be sent after message in case `You cannot say the same message twice!` occurs.
+The messageRepeatBypassLength option is a number value that determines the length of a string that will be sent after message in case `You cannot say the same message twice!` occurs.

 ### Frag Bot

+> [!NOTE]
+> Please be aware that this feature is now obsolete, as the Hypixel's [August Patch](https://hypixel.net/threads/august-3rd-skyblock-patch-notes.5450046/) has introduced support for solo dungeons.

 The fragBot section contains options for the bot's fragBot feature, which manages a whitelist and blacklist of users.